F1 Beginners Guide

 • Hypersoft [C5]

-Softer Tyres need less heat to work properly and have more grip but the downside is a shorter lifespan, whereas the harder Tyres last longer but lack grip, need more heat and therefore more time to get it into the optimal so called "Tyre-Window".
+Softer tyres need less heat to work properly and have more grip but the downside is a shorter lifespan, whereas the harder tyres last longer but lack grip, need more heat and therefore more time to get it into the optimal so-called "Tyre-Window".

 from softest to hardest Compound selection